 St. Dorothy’s Youth Ministry is a social and education gathering open to all youth grade 6 and above.
-Adult volunteers are needed to be a part of this growing group of young people who look forward to a night out watching movies, eating a “little” junk food, playing fun games, and always learning something new about their Catholic Faith!
+Adult volunteers are needed to be a part of this growing group of young people who look forward to watching movies, eating a “little” junk food, playing fun games, and always learning something new about their Catholic Faith!

-Gatherings are once a month on WEDNESDAY night from 7:00pm – 9:00pm during the school year.
+Gatherings are once a month on SUNDAY from 1:30pm – 5:00pm during the school year.

 See the calendar for specific dates.

 For more information regarding Youth Ministry or how to join, please contact Jocelyn Lara in the office

 Additional Outreach Opportunities